-Nowadays, the island of Torcello is part of Venice, but it was once an important town in its own right, mainly thanks to its wool processing industry.
-The main attraction is the ancient cathedral, with its baptistery and the Santa Fosca Martyrium.
+Nowadays, the island of Torcello is part of Venice, but it used to be an important town in its own right, mainly thanks to its wool processing industry.
+The main attraction is the ancient Cathedral, with its baptistery and the Santa Fosca Martyrium.
 Of the main islands of Venice, Torcello is probably the quietest and most peaceful one.

 Torcello island Venice